"Kilpara is a beautiful story. . ."

 -Manhattan Book Review

 Grace Welcomes her sister Deirdre Home after a year abroad.
-Instead of finding Deidre worldlier, she is moody and listless.
+Instead of finding her sister worldlier, Deirdre is moody and listless.
 Unbeknownst to Grace, Deirdre is concealing a well-guarded secret.
 When Cecil Sloane discovers Deirdre's secret, He demands her hand in marriage for his silence.
-A price so dear it shakes the O'Donovans to their core and tests Grace's Courage, loyalty, and threatens her very survival.
+A price so dear it shakes the O'Donovans to their core and tests Grace's courage and loyalty, and threatens her very survival.

 "Unexpected" and "Captivating"